gseridon/LumiMonitor/index.md

   Submission of the hard copy printout of the project proposal.
 I have completed a project schedule in the form of a gantt chart and have converted it into a PDF.
 This version is uploaded into the repository and can be found <a href="https://github.com/gseridon/LumiMonitor/blob/master/Documentation/LumiMonitorScheduleGanttChart.pdf">here.</a> This schedule is based off the due dates outlined in the <a href="https://six0four.github.io/ceng317/">CENG317 Course Repository.</a>
   Lastly, I have uploaded the <a href="https://github.com/gseridon/LumiMonitor/blob/master/Documentation/Week2ProjectProposalRubric.xml">project rubric</a> into the documentation folder.

+<b>Entry04: 09/24/2019</b>

+  Today my group members and I had our meeting with our collaborator, running our ideas through him and getting some feedback from him.
+He was very enthusiastic towards our ideas and offers his full support to the direction of our project.
+  I have uploaded the project budget for the LumiMonitor's temperature sensor, with the webcam price included.

+  Link: <a href="https://github.com/gseridon/LumiMonitor/blob/master/Documentation/Project%20Budget.pd">Project PFD</a>